shaheennabi/Production-Ready-Instruction-Finetuning-of-Meta-Llama-3.2-3B-Instruct-Project/README.md

 3. **Deployment Flexibility:**
    - The deployment pipeline is designed for continuous updates, allowing enhancements to the inference API, new features, or configuration changes without impacting the fine-tuning code.

+## Now let's Talk about the Fine-tuning Pipeline  🚀

+- *This is the diagram how the pipeline will look:

 ---